SimonTsirikov/spbu2020_mathematical_logic/README.md

 ##   Pre-requirements
-The program uses rply library, it could be installed with either `pip install rply` or
+The program uses third-party libraries, it could be installed with `pip install -r requirements.txt`.
-`conda install -c conda-forge rply`.

-Recommend python version is >= 3.7.
+Python version recommended is >= 3.7.

 ##   Usage